bertspaan/bertspaan.github.io/_projects/mansholt.md

 <section>
   <span>
-    This exhibition featured an interactive map, showing the <a href="https://data.overheid.nl/data/dataset/brp-gewaspercelen">BRP Gewaspercelen</a>, an open data set containing the location and usage of argricultural land in the Netherlands.
-This map is still <a href="http://code.waag.org/mansholt">available online</a>.
+    This exhibition featured an interactive map which visualized an <a href="https://data.overheid.nl/data/dataset/basisregistratie-gewaspercelen-brp">open data set</a> containing the location and usage of argricultural land in the Netherlands.
+This interactive map is still <a href="http://code.waag.org/mansholt">available online</a>.
   </span>
 </section>